 Case study: primary school staff member

-One of the challenges you may face is getting the software you’ll need ready.
-Nicola Schofield is a Computer Technician working at a primary school in London, and she shares her advice on how to do this.
+One of the challenges you may face is accessing the software you need.
+Nicola Schofield is a computer technician working at a primary school in London, and she shares her advice on how to do this.

-The only information needed to unblock the relevant sites is the web address, but the problem is bigger than that — it’s knowing who has the authority to unblock them.
+The only information needed to unblock the relevant sites is the web address, but the problem is bigger than that — it is knowing who has the authority to unblock them.
 I run my own filtering, that is I do the unblocking of sites in school myself.
-In other local primaries, it can be a school employee (head, computing lead), the network tech, or an external support company.
+In other schools, it can be a school employee (head, computing lead), the network tech, or an external support company.
 In some authorities, it’s all done at LA level.

 I haven’t had a problem with any of the Scratch, Trinket, or Python sites being blocked.
 If you provide a list of all sites accessed by the projects, including any redirects to login sites, external sites, etc., well in advance and stress the necessity for organising and testing beforehand, then that will be helpful for you.

-If you find out who in your education setting has the authority to unblock sites, and emphasize to them the educational value of the sites, they obviously should be unblocked!
+If you find out who in your education setting has the authority to unblock sites, and emphasise the educational value of the sites, they should be unblocked!